ianxm/gimp-comic-book/readme.md

     This registers the script with GIMP and configures the dialog with the parameters that will be passed to the filter.
-Everything is boilerblate except four of the parameters, which I'll go over now.
+Everything is boilerblate except five of the parameters, which I'll go over now.

     -   **Smoothness:** a higher value results in more background blurring, which looks like smoother curves where indexed colors meet